 Now let's take a look at another one:

 "As a keen follower of XYZ Ltd. and its initiatives, I was thrilled to find a vacancy of Sales Manager.
 With my track record of generating USD 8.2m in sales and forging strategic alliances with Fortune 500 companies, I think I'd be a significant value add to your organization so I can play an instrumental role in achieving your target of 20% YOY growth."

 Notice the difference between the two?
-In the second one, not only is the candidate talking about his achievements, she's also mentioning how her previous work experience can help the organization achieve their goals.
+In the second one, not only is the candidate talking about his achievements, he's also mentioning how his previous work experience can help the organization achieve their goals.